aroberge/reeborg/api_docs/hand_written/canvases.md

 2. overlay layer [not implemented yet]
 3. robot animation [not implemented yet]
 4. robots
-5. wall [not yet implemented as a canvas]
+5. wall
-6. animated pushable object [not implemented]
+6. animated pushable object
-7. (static) pushable object [not implemented]
+7. (static) pushable object
-8. animated goal for pushable objects.
-9. (static) goal for pushable objects.
-10. trace left by robot.
+8. trace left by robot.
-11. animated objects (which can be picked up)
+9. animated objects (which can be picked up)
-12. (static) objects (which can be picked up)
+10. (static) objects (which can be picked up)
-13. animated goal objects
+11. animated goal
-14. (static) goal objects
+12. (static) goal: objects, walls, final position, pushable [goals].
-15. animated obstacles
+13. animated obstacles
-16. (static) obstacles
+14. (static) obstacles
-17. animated decorative objects
+15. animated decorative objects
-18. (static) decorative objects
+16. (static) decorative objects
-19. animated bridge layer
+17. animated bridge layer
-20. (static) bridge layer
+18. (static) bridge layer
-21. animated background tiles
+19. animated background tiles
-22. (static) background tiles
+20. (static) background tiles
-23. static background image, covering the entire world's surface, which has no effect on the behaviour of Reeborg.
+21. static background image, covering the entire world's surface, which has no effect on the behaviour of Reeborg.

 ## Interaction between layers

 Other than the overlay layer, which is intended for special effects, robots should never be hidden by other artefacts: thus they are drawn near the very top of the stack of layers (canvases).
 This is also the case for walls.
 Below the walls, pushable objects can be used to hide other artefacts.
-However, a pushable object cannot be pushed onto a tile where a solid object is found (on the obstacle layers), nor can it be pushed on a tile where another robot is located [to be implemented] nor can it be pushed through a wall: all of these will result in a fatal collision for Reeborg.
+However, a pushable object cannot be pushed onto a tile where a solid object is found (on the obstacle layers), nor can it be pushed on a tile where another robot is located nor can it be pushed through a wall: all of these will result in a fatal collision for Reeborg.

   - add example

 "Obstacles" can be solid (acting like a wall for Reeborg) or "safe" (thus allowing Reeborg to step onto that location, regardless of the type of background tile below).

   - add example

 Pushable objects, when pushed onto a given tile (background or obstacle), can transform into some obstacle or disappear altogether.
 This is determined by the property of the object and is handled automatically.

   - add example: box+water = bridge; box+fire=fire (box disappear)  (Maybe make the fire temporarily bigger).